Haider7094/CV/README.md

-# CV This is the my biginners traning for VS Code.
+This is the full stack Web designing practice project.